-State of the art At t raik veh S2R results ligh blling Stock the moment there are no vehicles especially developed for the requirements of regional ilway system available.
-The used vehicles are either (adapted) mainline or tram based hicles.
-Relevant bus and light ferries technologies. shtweight materials, active suspension, silicon carbide traction equipment, flexible and S2R results Ligh ligh Further/new The ligh Further/new The shtweight materials, active suspension, silicon carbide traction equipment, flexible and ht weight user-centered interiors, light weight doors, airless brakes results ne goal is to develop a common vehicle architecture, which will be harmonized for all operators and infrastructures across Europe. to develop vehicle modular interiors to adapt easily to the different needs of each service, considering different spaces to offer several uses (including transport of goods) to identify requirements for a low-cost design of the vehicle with the aim to reduce the acquisition cost (CAPEX) of vehicle, taking advantage of economies of scale while reducing OPEX of the global system. to define and develop the best compromise between service, performance and vehicle costs with a systemic view. to develop solutions for small size vehicles (e.g. 100 pax) with alternative propulsion systems to agree the same requirements for such vehicles for the wider area of use across Europe, allowing faster type certification/authorisation to analyze the requirements for safety and interoperability with the aim to adapt them to the needs of low-density lines in order to reduce the cost.
+Rolling Stock State of the art At the moment there are no vehicles especially developed for the requirements of regional railway system available.
+The used vehicles are either (adapted) mainline or tram based vehicles.
+Relevant bus and light ferries technologies.
+S2R results Lightweight materials, active suspension, silicon carbide traction equipmer light weight user-centered interiors, light weight doors, airless brakes Further/new The goal is results to develop a common vehicle architecture, which will be harmonized for all operators and infrastructures across Europe. to develop vehicle modular interiors to adapt easily to the different needs of each service, considering different spaces to offer several uses (including transport of goods) to identify requirements for a low-cost design of the vehicle with the aim to reduce the acquisition cost (CAPEX) of vehicle, taking advantage of economies of scale while reducing OPEX of the global system. to define and develop the best compromise between service, performance and vehicle costs with a systemic view. to develop solutions for small size vehicles (e.g. 100 pax) with alternative propulsion systems to agree the same requirements for such vehicles for the wider area of use across Europe, allowing faster type certification/authorisation to analyze the requirements for safety and interoperability with the aim to adapt them to the needs of low-density lines in order to reduce the cost.
 That will most likely result in a set of proposals for the standardization as well as TSI updates (LOCPAS, CCS, OPE) in the upcoming revision cycles